dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

 You can send Bitcoin using the `send` endpoint on your canister.

 In the Candid UI, add a destination address and an amount to send.
-In the example below, we're sending 1 BTC to the address `n2dcQfuwFw7M2UYzLfM6P7DwewsQaygb8S`.
+In the example below, you're sending 1 BTC to the address `n2dcQfuwFw7M2UYzLfM6P7DwewsQaygb8S`.

 ![Sending Bitcoin Transaction](../_attachments/bitcoin-local-send-tx.png)